 Admission decisions are made on official documents.
 Applicants should request that official transcripts be sent directly to the NMU Admissions Office (1401 Presque Isle Ave., Marquette, MI 49855) from each high school and college/university/trade school attended.
 Students who have earned a GED must have an official score report sent to NMU from the testing center.

-Electronic transcripts via Parchment/Docufide and escrip-safe are considered official and may be submitted directly to the NMU admissions office via the Web.
+Electronic transcripts via Parchment/Docufide and escrip-safe and other secure transcript providers are considered official and may be submitted directly to the NMU admissions office via the Web.
 Please check with your high school guidance office, or college records office, to determine if your school participates with either of these service providers.

-Request official, original transcripts of ALL secondary school work (U.S. and non-U.S.), official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and submit directly to NMU Admissions for evaluation.
+- Request official, original transcripts of ALL secondary and post-secondary academic work, which could include official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and submit directly to NMU Admissions.

 Application Fee Exceptions and Waivers